argilla-io/argilla/docs/_source/practical_guides/fine_tune.md

 ```{include} /_common/dolly_dataset_info.md
 ```

-In the case of training a PPO, we then use the prompt and context data and correct the generated response from the SFT model by using the reward model.
+In the case of training an PPO, we then use the prompt and context data and correct the generated response from the SFT model by using the reward model.
 Hence, we will need to format the following `text`.

 ```
 ### Instruction